evaegelyng/MetaBarFlow/README.md

 #### Run gwf workflow from main folder

-gwf run
+gwf run workflow.py

+#### Check the status of the workflow or a specific part using e.g.

+gwf status taxonomy_96

-#### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources
+#### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources.

+#### The outputs from this workflow that you will normally use for further analyses are primarily the ASV table of which unique sequences are in which samples (DADA2_nochim.table in tmp) and the taxonomic classification of these ASVs (classified.txt in tmp/taxonomy).
+Further analyses can be done on your local computer in R.

 #### NB!
 Marie Lund at Microbiology recommends to do dada2 cleaning before demultiplexing!
+Perhaps this should be implemented